 Merrick-Moore CDC

-More and more rural neighborhoods in Durham are being affected by rezoning rules from the City Council which allow for more housing, without considering the impact on traffic or low- and fixed-income residents.
+More rural neighborhoods in Durham are being affected by rezoning rules from the City Council which allow for more housing, without considering the impact on traffic or low- and fixed-income residents.
 MMCDC is dedicated to fostering community ownership and amplifying resident voices.
 Through our initiatives, we strive to empower residents, ensuring their active participation in shaping the future of our community.

 About